aliev/aliev.github.io/_posts/2015-08-16-how-to-adjust-the-comfortable-environment-of-development-on-python-and-not-only.md

 git clone https://github.com/aliev/vim.git
 mv ~/vim ~/.vim
 echo "source ~/.vim/vimrc" > .vimrc
-vim +PlugInstall +qa # Install all plugins and exit
 {% endhighlight %}

-This set of commands will install a basic list of extensions by using vim-plug - simple package manager.
+This set of commands will install a basic list of extensions by using [vim-plug](https://github.com/junegunn/vim-plug), simple package manager.

 Do not forget upgrade your vim to 7.4 version